kiranganesh/CarND-Vehicle-Detection/writeup.md

 ## Discussion

 This project implements a very basic vehicle detection algorithm.
+It is really enlightening to see how very simple techniques (HOG, SVC) can be put together to achieve really powerful results (detect a vehicle!).

 The simplest improvement that can be done on this is the implementation of smoothing the resulting output over past frames (so that each frame is not processed completely independently of past detections) This would make the video a whole lot smoother.